 - Resource mobilization

 - Systems strengthening

-- Safety and Protection
+- Safety and protection

 - Equity

 - Learning

-- Access and Continuity
+- Access and continuity

-Comparing MYRPs that were developed during the previous strategic plan with the new strategic plan in 2023 shows that, proportionally, more funding is going toward achieving inclusive, genderequitable and holistic learning and well-being (35% in 2023 vs. 17% between 2019-2022).
+A comparison between MYRPs that were developed under the previous strategic plan and those developed under the new strategic plan in 2023 shows that proportionally more funding is going toward achieving inclusive, gender-equitable and holistic learning and well-being (35% of MYRPs in 2023 vs. 17% in 2019-2022).